rouzbeh-afrasiabi/BertFineTuning/README.md

 # BertFineTuning
 ## (project in progress)
-Bert Fine Tuning for Quora Question Pairs
+BERT Fine-tuning for Quora Question Pairs

 Fine-tune BERT for duplicate detection with 6 lines of code